 - a multinational banking and financial services company in connection with cross-border enquiries by the US, Hong Kong and Australian regulators

 - a US investment bank in the context of a SFC investigation into suspicious trading activities at its Hong Kong branch

 - a global private bank on an investigation in relation to issues arising from 1MDB

 - a Korean corporation on the setup of cryptocurrency exchanges globally

-Hannah is qualified as a solicitor in Hong Kong (2017) and England and Wales (2008).
-She trained with Herbert Smith Freehills in London and moved to Hong Kong in 2016.
+Hannah is qualified as a solicitor in Hong Kong and England and Wales.
+She trained with Herbert Smith Freehills in London and is based in Hong Kong.